Robert Loe: Professional career

-Loe had off-season knee surgery in 2021.
-In January 2022, he played his 100th game for the Breakers, becoming the 16th player in team history to reach the milestone.
-He fell out of favour with coach Dan Shamir during the 2021–22 season, becoming the squad's third-string centre.
-On 15 April, just hours after the Breakers parted ways with starting centre Yanni Wetzell, Loe scored a career-high 27 points in an 88–86 loss to the Tasmania JackJumpers.
+Loe returned to the Breakers for the 2021–22 NBL season after having off-season knee surgery.
+He fell out of favour with coach Dan Shamir during the season, becoming the team's third-string centre.
+On 15 April 2022, just hours after the Breakers parted ways with starting centre Yanni Wetzell, Loe scored a career-high 27 points in an 88–86 loss to the Tasmania JackJumpers.
+In 21 games, he averaged 4.2 points and 2.5 rebounds per game.